Welcome to Year 5!

-Children will be enabled to develop a broad and balanced understanding of history that will contribute to them becoming confident, informed, critical and responsible adult members of society.
-A rounded historical education reflects the nature of history itself: firstly, it is concerned with the knowledge and interpretations of the lives of people in the past; secondly, it heightens awareness of the way in which history impinges on our present day lives in the objects and institutions that surround us; and thirdly, it enables children to experience something of the way in which historians go about their work.
-Through exploring the past in this way, children can acquire knowledge and concepts while simultaneously developing important skills and attitudes appropriate to their individual stages of development.
-Children in year 5 will lean about the Ancient Mayans, Vikings and our local area.
+Firstly, it is concerned with the knowledge and interpretations of the lives of people in the past.
+Secondly, it heightens awareness of the way in which history affects our lives in the objects and institutions that surround us; and thirdly, it enables children to experience something of the way in which historians go about their work.
+Through exploring the past in this way, Year 5 acquires knowledge and concepts while simultaneously developing important skills and attitudes appropriate to our individual development.
+We learn about the Ancient Mayans, Vikings and the past in our local area.

-- Understand the processes that give rise to key physical and human geographical features of the world, how these are interdependent and how they bring about spatial variation and change over time
+Year 5 develop our knowledge of globally significant places, including their defining physical and human characteristics.
+We learn about the processes that give rise to key physical and human geographical features of the world, how these are interdependent and how they bring about spatial variation and change over time.

-- In year 5 children will concentrate on, ‘What shapes my world? (weather, water, tectonics plates, climate zones’ and ‘Fantastic Journeys’ (key countries and features of the world)
+In year 5 children concentrate on, ‘What shapes my world? (weather, water, tectonics plates, climate zones’ and ‘Fantastic Journeys’ (key countries and features of the world)

-Through building up a body of key foundational knowledge and concepts, pupils in year 5 are encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
-They build upon their understanding of how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
-Develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics.
-Develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them and are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.
+Through building up a body of key foundational knowledge and concepts, year 5 are encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
+We build upon our understanding of how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
+We develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics.
+In addition, we develop our understanding of the nature, processes and methods of science through different types of science enquiries that help us to answer scientific questions about the world around us.
+This equips us with the scientific knowledge required to understand the uses and implications of science, today and for the future.

-In year 5 children concentrate their learning on the following science topics:
+In year 5, we concentrate our learning on the following science topics: